helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 aws iam create-service-linked-role --aws-service-name ecs.amazonaws.com
 ```

-The CloudFormation is also referencing an IAM role, which is being assumed by the running tasks to grant them the most basic permissions (pulling container images, writing log events).
-These permissions are provided by the AWS-managed policy _AmazonECSTaskExecutionRolePolicy_ and the role can be created like this:
+The CloudFormation templates are also referencing an IAM role, which is being
+assumed by the running tasks to grant them the most basic permissions (pulling
+container images, writing log events).
+These permissions are provided by the
+AWS-managed policy _AmazonECSTaskExecutionRolePolicy_ and the role can be
+created like this:

 ```bash
 aws iam create-role --role-name ecsTaskExecutionRole --assume-role-policy-document '{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Principal":{"Service":"ecs-tasks.amazonaws.com"},"Action":"sts:AssumeRole"}]}'